 - Watch out for riders not following the rules: Just as there are many imperfect drivers, there are plenty of motorcycle riders that don’t follow transportation laws perfectly, either.
 Some riders may blow through lights, ignore walk signs, or even split lanes.
 Motorcyclists may perform stunts or use excessive speed.
 Though riders should be following the law, drivers should also watch out for these behaviors to avoid an accident.7

-Want the best defensive driving course in Frisco TX?
-Top Picks: Driving School of North Texas & My Improv Defensive Driving School!
+Want the best defensive driving course in Las Vegas NV?
+Top traffic School Picks: A-1 Driving School, Nevada Driving School & IDriveSafely

 Clarksville Defensive Driving